Jojoba oil

 The list of jojoba oil uses is quite impressive.
 From healing acne, to smoothing wrinkles, to softening hair, this oil is a must for every beauty cabinet.

 When we think of topical oils, we usually think of benefits that are only skin deep.
 Today’s ingredient, however, is one that’s safe, gentle and able to rejuvenate skin on a cellular level.
+Pretty cool, right?
+Keep reading to see why jojoba oil deserves a place in everyone’s beauty routine.

 What Is Jojoba Oil?

 Jojoba oils come from the nut of a bush that grows naturally in the southwestern part of the U.S. It’s long been used by Native Americans for treating wounds and bruises.
+Beginning in the 1970s, it made its way into mainstream cosmetics thanks to its innate ability to rejuvenate the skin.
+Despite its name as an oil, it’s actually a liquid wax, making it extremely shelf-stable and easy to use.

 What Are the Benefits of Jojoba Oils?